josephjpetersen/odin-recipes/README.md

 - git push

 ### Conclusion:
 I have some previous HTML experience from many, many years ago, and this project was a great refresher.
 It was quite enjoyable, has energized me to continue with The Odin Project's curriculum, and I'm looking forward to revisiting this project once I gain more experience with HTML and also once I dip my toes in CSS.
+Here's to the first steps on the path to becoming a web developer!